Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand. This naturally heated stream is the perfect place for a relaxing swim.

 Kerosene Creek is on the North Island of New Zealand near the Bay of Plenty.
 It’s about 16 miles (26km) from Rotorua in the Rainbow Mountain Scenic Reserve.

 If you don’t have a car, your best bet is to get a taxi.
-Unfortunately, no busses run to this spot.
+Unfortunately, there are no buses to Kerosene Creek.

 Swimming in Kerosene Creek

-The area around Kerosene Creek is full of lush forest making it a great place for a natural swimming experience.
+The area around Kerosene Creek is full of lush forest, making it a great place for a natural swimming experience.
 I highly recommend swimming in Kerosene Creek.
-It’s free and is a unique experience.
+It’s free and a unique experience.

 The best spot for swimming in Kerosene Creek is a short walk from the car park.
-Follow the track from the car park.
-Once you’ve reached the river, turn left and follow the path along the river.
+Follow the track from the parking lot.
+Once you’ve reached the river, turn left and continue alongside the river.
 The track takes you up a steep verge and past some fallen trees.
 Keep walking until you see a small waterfall, or cascade, on your right.
 Carefully make your way down the verge.
 It should take about 5 minutes to get there from the car park.

-It’s an easy walk but it can be muddy and slippery, so wear the right shoes.
-There’s a fallen tree which is useful for putting clothes on.
+It’s an easy walk but can be muddy and slippery, so wear the right shoes.
+There’s a fallen tree that is helpful for leaving your clothes on and keeping them off the ground.
 The perfect spot to swim is right underneath the waterfall.
 You’ll be able to enjoy a free massage and relax in the mineral water.

 You can also swim above the waterfall.
 It makes for an epic photo but be careful the current doesn’t take you down the cascades.